 Each share of the Series B Preferred Stock is convertible into one share of common stock at the election of the holder, subject to certain anti-dilutive provisions.
 Conversions are automatic in the event of public offering of common stock in which the net proceeds to us are at least \$25 million or upon the closing of an acquisition or asset transfer resulting in gross cash proceeds of at least \$75 million.
 The holders of Series B Preferred Stock are entitled to one vote per share.
-Furthermore, the holders of Series B Preferred Stock are entitled to elect a certain number of members to the Board of Directors as well as vote on significant matters affecting us.
-In addition, the holders of Series B Preferred Stock have a liquidation preference in the event of our dissolution.
+Furthermore, the holders of Series B Preferred Stock have a liquidation preference in the event of our dissolution.
 The liquidation price is equal to the sum of the original issuance price per share of Series B Preferred Stock, plus any accrued and unpaid dividends.
-Holders of Series B Preferred Stock are entitled to redemption any time after the fifth anniversary of original issuance of the Series B Preferred Stock in two equal annual installments.
+Holders of Series B Preferred Stock are entitled to redemption price is equal to the sum of the original installments.
 The redemption price is equal to the sum of the original issuance price per share of Series B Preferred Stock, plus any accrued and unpaid dividends.